 While acoelomates don't have a coelom, and in its place, there is direct contact between organs and the body wall.
 Because of this overall simpler structure, it limits their locomotion to crawling or gliding and usually less specialised organ systems.

 The development of body cavities, particularly the coelomic cavities in coelomates, is a strong adaptation that favoured the elaboration of complexity and diversity observed in animal lineages.
-Coelomates were derived with increased organ-level specialisation and increased mobility that resulted from the active selective benefits of their coeloms.
+Coelomates were derived with increased organ-level specialisation and increased mobility that resulted from the selection benefits of their coeloms.
 They were successful in occupying varied ecological niches and exploiting diverse habitats.
 In contrast, acoelomates developed reduced body plans suited to less resource-demanding environments.
 The fossil record and evolutionary studies indeed show how, through graded evolution, coelomates started to advance and diversify from the simpler ancestral forms.

 Also Read: